tii-qfoundry/SOP/sputtering_general.md

 ### Load substrate
 #### Step 1: Load the sample in substrate holder
-Close the gate vaccum valve (3) and turn off the load-lock pump by switching the corresponding vaccum pump breaker in the control panel, this will shut down the turbo piump and start the venting procedure.
+- Close the loadlock gate valve (3) and turn off the load-lock pump by switching the corresponding vaccum pump breaker in the control panel, this will shut down the turbo pump and start the venting procedure.
 Wait for the small turbo pump to reach a full stop and then the chamber to be at atmospheric pressure.
-Then open the load lock cover (5) and remove the subtsrate holder.
-Mount your sample on the substrate holder using any of the screw points.
+Then open the load lock cover (5) and remove the subtsrate holder (chuck) after checking that it is at room temperature.
+-  Mount your sample on the substrate holder using any of the screw points or using capton tape.
+Prefer to use a wafer as a backing material to avoid deposition on the substrate holder.
+-  Install the chuck sample side down into the load-lock, ensuring that the one of the radial lines is aligned with the principal axis of the load lock (pointing left), and that no washers or screws are obstructing the interface with the transfer stage.
+Close the load-lock's lid cover (5).
+- Place the load lock lid back on and turn the 'Load Lock – Vacuum Pumps' switch the ON position.
+If the load-lock does not reach base pressure, vent the chamber and clean the lid and the o-ring with IPA.
+- When base ressure is reached (1e-6 tor), manually open the gate valve loosening the safety screw and rotating the handle anti-clock wise.
+- Check that the holding rod is in the upper position, or move it upards by turning antclock wise the holding rod handle.
+- Slowly slide the transfer arm to the left until clamp position is met by rotating the load-lock trasnfer rod handle (6).
+- Ensure top substrate holder angle monitor (1) is aligned to the left mark on the rotation knob (marked as 'unlocked' position).
+Then slowly move down the holding rod while checking its position through

 ####
 ![image](https://github.com/tii-qfoundry/SOP/assets/14344419/b8d964f6-6be2-4d93-a6a1-24220a25698c)